Quantum advantage in zero-error function computation with side information: Introduction

-{\bf Classical Setting:} It can be observed that Alice's strategy in the classical setting corresponds to coloring $G^{(m)}$ with the fewest possible colors and transmitting the color of her realization\cite{Witsenhausen_76}.
-Thus, the rate in the classical setting appears as follows. \begin{definition} The rate in the classical setting is given by
+In the fixed length classical code setting, based on the work of Witsenhausen \cite{Witsenhausen_76}, it can be observed that Alice's strategy corresponds to coloring $G^{(m)}$ with the fewest possible colors and transmitting the color of her realization\cite{Witsenhausen_76}.
+Thus, the FLC rate is defined as follows. \begin{definition} The FLC rate is given by